karaposu/VibeCodingGuidelines/introduction.md

 Throughout this book, we'll explore the evolution from traditional development to AI-assisted "vibe coding."
 You'll discover why conventional methodologies often clash with AI's natural patterns and learn a new approach that embraces AI's strengths while maintaining human control.

 Whether you're building a simple script or architecting a complex system, these patterns will help you tame AI's power and channel it productively.

+If you want to cut the chase feel free to skip to chapter 6 where we start discussing real implementation details.

 Let's begin this journey into the future of software development.